SlRvb/Obsidian--ITS-Theme/Guide/Image-Positions.md

 `hmed`| 500px in height.
 `hm-tl`| 600px in height.
 `htall`| 700px in height.
+`hfull` | Expand to the full height of the image or line
 ||
 `wtiny`| 100px in width.
 `wsmall`| 200px in width.